-You can see a bit of what it’s like in the slideshow on the publisher’s book page, and on her website.
+You can see more of what it’s like in the slideshow on the publisher’s book page, and on Davis’ website.
 If you buy it from her local bookshop, Avid Books, Davis will sign and sketch in it, and you can also order via my Amazon Associates link.

 I always keep a look out for photography books, and this year we have three very different ones

 Stepping back to a champion of a different sort, and probably the most referenced woman in articles about the men’s Giro…

 Alfonsina – Cycling is My Life, by Ilona Kamps (Astrada)

 From Feargal McKay’s review on Podium Café: “A (photo)graphic novel evoking the life and times of Alfonsina Strada who twice rode the Giro di Lombardia and took part in the 1924 Giro d’Italia“.

 This looks really interesting to me – a crowdfunding project where Kamps visited places important in Strada’s life and story to take what look like gorgeous, evocative photos, that are interspersed with pieces from different kinds of writers reflecting on Strada in Dutch and English, prose and poetry.